zoekirsh/js-rails-as-api-extracting-a-service-class/README.md

 touch app/services/sighting_serializer.rb
 ```

-This can be a plain Ruby class, without the need to inherit from anything:
+This can be a plain Ruby class without the need to inherit from anything:

 ```ruby
 class SightingSerializer
 end
 ```

-Once a new class and file is created this way, you'll need to restart the Rails
+Once a new class and file are created this way, you'll need to restart the Rails
 server if it is running in order for `SightingSerializer` to be recognized
 and available in places like `SightingsController`.